 By blocking incoming weather systems, this prolonged heating has created heat domes and droughts and has primed the environment for devastating wildfires.
 The changing nature of the jet stream means that Europe is likely to become a literal hotspot for increasing heat waves compared with comparable mid-latitude regions elsewhere in the world (Rousi et al, 2022).

+According to the European State of the Climate 2022 report, the summer of 2022 brought exceptional heatwaves, temperatures 10°C warmer than typical in summer and increasing lake and sea temperatures to the European continent.
 Across Europe, recent heatwaves had extensive consequences.
 An estimated 53,000 excess deaths, in July 2022 alone, were attributed to the summer heatwaves (Reuters, 2022).

 These heatwaves also result in higher surface ozone concentrations and degraded air quality.
 This could lead to an increase in deaths from ozone pollution which, according to the World Health Organisation, has been estimated to reach ~1 million per year (Copernicus, 2022).